Ariel1987/car_registry/README.md

 The fourth option will search and filter cars by model in the same way.

-Finally you can return to the main menu by pressing "5" or exit the program pressing "6"
+Finally the user can return to the main menu by pressing "5" or exit the program pressing "6"